jonathanbgrose/blog/index.md

 VALUES(val1, val2, val3)
 ```

 The database knows what the primary keys are.
 It knows if there is not a primary key on the table, or if it is missing from the row being `UPSERT`ed.
 It can throw all the errors it needs to throw just like if any other normal constraints were unmet.
-If there are columns that have data and aren't in the new row, then they get nulled out.
-Or, you can add an additional keyword to indicate that it should just layer on the data in the `UPDATE` and leave what's there in place.
-I really am trying to have enough hubris to think I have solved a problem that people much smarter than me couldn't figure out.
+If there are columns that already have data and aren't in the new row, then they should get left in place.
+All of this is possible because, like in the antiquated Record/File system, there is necessarily a `UNIQUE` constraint on the table.
+If it doesn't have one, then it should throw an error.
+Is this really better?
+Meh...
+Maybe not.
+I enjoy this as an idea, but the cost is an increasingly asburd number of assumptions.

+I am especially picking on MSSQL here, but I think [Postgres is similar](https://wiki.postgresql.org/wiki/UPSERT).
+Some good news is that MySQL has an implementation that almost hits this mark using [`REPLACE INTO`](https://dev.mysql.com/doc/refman/8.0/en/replace.html), [but internally does a DELETE which can be very costly, plus you lose data in non-primary key columns you didn't `UPDATE`](http://code.openark.org/blog/mysql/replace-into-think-twice).
+SQLite has [`INSERT OR REPLACE`](https://stackoverflow.com/questions/418898/sqlite-upsert-not-insert-or-replace?rq=1), which is maybe syntactically better but still has struggles with ambiguity, so now has `INSERT..
+ON CONFLICT`.
+It all comes back to how much ambiguity is tolerable, and if you need to write an `ELSE` statement to resolve it, just write the `ELSE` statement.

 Nobody is asking me to design SQL standards, and that shows great wisdom on their part.
 I am a developer who uses SQL as a means to an end, not a DB engineer who thinks SQL is equal to any other Turing complete language.
 I am asking something new to be like something old.
 But, like I said, older here isn't better.
 If all you have is `READ`/`WRITE`/`DELETE` then your world is very small.
-You can only build so high if you only have 3 tools, and which is why it is on it's way out.
+You can only build so high if you only have 3 tools, and this is why it is on it's way out.
 SQL is what it needs to be, and I am the one who will conform to it.
+Giving up simplicity means I, like every other developer, have to be of two minds when it comes to data modeling, and accept the complexity that comes with it.